 The man gives us his views on some of his favorite knocks and shares some memories of a few of his best matches.

-What makes this book extra special is the fact that there is very little detailed information available on the game from Bradman’s era.
+What makes this book extra special is that there is very little detailed information on the game from Bradman’s era.

 The Greatest Batsman of All Time

 If you’re a cricket fan, you must also have the knowledge of the greatest batsman of all time.
 Here’s the list of the epic and great batsmen of all generations.

 - Kapil Dev (India)